esp-rs/book/src/tooling/debugging/openocd.md

 openocd -f board/esp32c3-builtin.cfg
 ```

-For other configurations it may require specifying the chip and the interface, for example, ESP32 with a J-Link:
+For other configurations, it may require specifying the chip and the interface, for example, ESP32 with a J-Link:

 ```shell
 openocd -f interface/jlink.cfg -f target/esp32.cfg